Portland leaders shuttered City Hall on Thursday to keep activists from disrupting City Council. Activists responded with Operation Bridge Crane.

 Handelman took another run at mixing police and crane issues in his testimony but was ruled out of order by Hales.

-Thank you to City Council for the new Bridge Crane. 👍 pic.twitter.com/o0LQHg2S1i— PDX Transportation (@PBOTinfo) October 6, 2016
+Thank you to City Council for the new Bridge Crane. 👍 pic.twitter.com/o0LQHg2S1i— Portland Bureau of Transportation (@PBOTinfo) October 6, 2016

 Don't Shoot PDX leader Teressa Raiford was the next to try her hand at getting her concerns about community involvement in police oversight allowed into a discussion of the proposed purchase of a bridge crane.